Julie-u/class-7-exercise-part-1/README.md

 Who owns github?
 What is the purpose of GitHub?
+The main purpose of GitHub.com is to facilitate the version control and issue tracking aspects of software development.
+Labels, milestones, responsibility assignment, and a search engine are available for issue tracking.
+For version control, Git (and by extension GitHub.com) allows pull requests to propose changes to the source code.
 Why is GitHub important?